The \'etale local structure of algebraic stacks: Reductive group schemes and fundamental stacks

 \section{Reductive group schemes and fundamental stacks}

-In this section, we recall various notions of reductivity for group schemes (\Cref{D:reductive}) and introduce certain classes of algebraic stacks that we will refer to as fundamental, linearly fundamental, and nicely fundamental (\Cref{D:fundamental}).
-The reader may prefer to skip this section and only refer back to it after encountering these notions.
-In particular, {\it nice} group schemes and {\it nicely} fundamental stacks do not make an appearance until \Cref{S:nice} and \Cref{S:effectivity-2}, respectively.
+In this section, we recall various notions of reductivity for group schemes and introduce certain classes of algebraic stacks that we will refer to as fundamental, linearly fundamental, and nicely fundamental.
 We also recall various relations between these notions.
 Besides some approximation results at the end, this section is largely expository.